Global business trends on agenda as 100 accountants and lawyers meet in Berlin for EMEA Regional Conference

 The members-only EMEA Regional Conference, held from 10-13 May 2017 at the Grand Hyatt Berlin, brought together accountants and lawyers from 54 independent firms around the world to share views on the latest developments in the international trading environment and to learn how to develop their services and their people to improve the client experience as business becomes more global.

 Speakers from business, government and professional consultancies shared insights into trends impacting the world of business, what clients are demanding from their professional advisors, how firms can increase their profitability in a competitive market, and the opportunities offered by Germany and other countries in the EMEA region and beyond.
+[Members: All presentations are available to download if you login to the website and visit the event page].

 Speakers at the conference included David Weissert, Head of the Economic Policy Unit at the Berlin City Government, who played an active part in successfully restructuring Berlin’s economy after German reunification.
 Weissert provided insights into Berlin’s past, present and future, the potential consequences of the upcoming German elections in September and of Britain’s exit from the EU, and into Germany which remains the European Union’s largest consumer market with a population of 80.9 million and GDP of US$49,055 per capita.